Titanexx/MDdot/readme.md

 - You can't integrate MDdot inside a paid software without a proprietary license
 - If you are a bug hunter without any business affiliation, you can use it.
 (Don't hesitate to support the project :kissing_heart:)

 Currently, there is no way to get a proprietary license.
-I will update this section if it becomes possible.
+I will update this section when it becomes possible.

 ## How to support